 For additional information regarding letters of recommendation please visit the Graduate School of Arts and Science’s FAQ Page.

 Current NYU Students

 If you would like to apply to the MS in Data Science, a new application is necessary even if you are a current NYU student.

 Ready to Apply?

 If your background meets the majority of these requirements, and you have a desire to develop the methods to harness the potential of data, then we encourage you to begin the application process.
 Please proceed to the Graduate School of Arts and Science online application to apply for admission.
-The Fall 2020 application deadline is January 22, 2020.
+The Spring 2021 application deadline is November 1, 2020 and the Fall 2021 application deadline is January 22, 2021.